corkiejp/Corkiejp-notes-on-awesome-bluesky/README.md

 - [Bluesky+](https://chromewebstore.google.com/detail/bluesky+/flbheallcbkoaffegmjenkpojhocmdla) by [Franck ~ Indie hacker](https://bsky.app/profile/franck.blue) - Powerfull Feature rich chrome extension:- [See pinned bluesky post listing them!](https://bsky.app/profile/did:plc:h5vg54cmlkpwnz2p3symlm2t/post/3ldj7wsivd22u)
   - Gave feedback on a bug in that thread earlier, 'hidden feeds list'.
 - [Skywriter.blue](https://skywriter.blue/) by [David](https://bsky.app/profile/did:plc:rgxmjcboeeerlktnw3ff3okh) - Convert Bluesky threads into webpages.(not for self hosting yet!).
 - [Bluniversal Comments](https://github.com/joneslloyd/bluniversal-comments) <<{Github repo} | [Bluesky](https://bsky.app/profile/bluniversalcomm.bsky.social) – Browser extension to start a conversation next to any web page using your Bluesky account.
 Extensions due an update to fix a bug that prevent creation of new comments.
 Manually Instal from github!
 See it in action on this page!
+[Bluesky account](https://bsky.app/profile/bluniversal.bsky.social) where comments are posted to from extension.

 ## Other utilities and sites to bookmark!